KenHuffman/hctutorial/README.md

 The code includes a input stream readers of characters and another for bytes.
 Readers for other more complex object types could be implemented.

+This program compiles with Java 17 or newer simply because I like the new instanceof syntax.

 PROGRAM ARGUMENTS
 -----------------
 The program takes one command line argument: the name of the text file to pack.
 A ".packed" file will be created.